calstevemart/embl-ebi-technical-test/README.md

 The structure of a config file goes like so:
 `character_to_replace replacement string` with each pair on a new line, with each element in a character/replacement pair separated by a space.
 It is important that this space is present between each character/replacement pair, as whitespace is the delimiter on which the script splits up each line in order to perform replacement.

+### UI Terminal
+The instructions above only relate to running the bash script locally.
+In the UI there is an approximated terminal environment, where you can run the bash script but *not* with the `-c rules.txt` flag, owing to a quirk with the shelljs library I was unable to overcome in time.